gdmoney/network-automation-github-actions/README.md

 ![](/diagram-network-automation-github-actions.png)

 **Workflow steps**
-- clone this repo
-- create a new branch and publish it
+- clone this repo, create a new branch and publish it
 - modify the device configuration files(s)
 - commit changes to the new branch and push to origin
 - create a pull request to submit proposed change(s)